agung-aldhi-prastya/agung-aldhi-prastya.github.io/_publications/2024-05-31-Bukti-Alternatif-Sifat-Simetri-Fungsi-Partisi-Crank-Dyson-AndrewsGarvan.md

 citation: 'Prastya, A. A., Hatma, C. P. L. J., & Isnaini, U. (2024).
 Bukti Alternatif Sifat Simetri Fungsi Partisi Crank Dyson-Andrews-Garvan. <i>Jurnal Matematika Integratif</i>, 20(1), 47-62.'
 ---
 <p align="justify">
-A partition of a positive integer n is a non-increasing sequence of finite positive integers whose sum is n.
+A partition of a positive integer $n$ is a non-increasing sequence of finite positive integers whose sum is $n$.
 One area studied by several researchers in the partition of integers is the crank partition function.
 For every positive integer n and a partition x of n, the crank of x is defined as the largest summand in x when x does not include a summand of 1; or as